apache/camel-website/content/community/articles.md

 ## Camel Videos

+*   [From Camel to Kamelets: new connectors for event-driven applications](https://www.youtube.com/watch?v=xVL1gJ5AJVg) ApacheCon 2021 by Nicola Ferraro introducing Kamelets as connectors for event driven systems.
+In his talk Nicola presents two demos and show how easy you can build your own Kamelets and contribute them to Apache Camel.
+*   [Getting further with Apache Camel on Quarkus](https://www.youtube.com/watch?v=tn3cdZM8SrI) ApacheCon 2021 by Alenandre Gallice covering how great Camel and Quarkus work together, and how to build cloud native Camel microservices and finally how to run this on Kubernetes and Knative
+*   [Apache Camel 3: the next generation of enterprise integration](https://www.youtube.com/watch?v=OIkJWf7eXUc) ApacheCon 2021 by Claus Ibsen and Andrea Cosentino with introduction to Apache Camel v3 and what we have done to make Camel great for cloud native integrations
-*   [Testing Kamelets - Verify event sources and sinks with YAKS](https://www.youtube.com/watch?v=mIfmMFOgdbI) 40 min from October 2021 at ApacheCon 2021 by Christoph Deppisch how to test Apache Camel Kamelet event sink/source's with YAKS testing framework
+*   [Testing Kamelets - Verify event sources and sinks with YAKS](https://www.youtube.com/watch?v=mIfmMFOgdbI) ApacheCon 2021 by Christoph Deppisch how to test Apache Camel Kamelet event sink/source's with YAKS testing framework
 *   [The Evolution of Apachel Camel 3 in Cloud Age - Roan Brasil Monteiro and Bruno Kaufmann](https://www.youtube.com/watch?v=7TyyBcMe5Lc) 45 min from July 2021 (english) talking about the main news about Apache Camel 3 and how to design a good architecture with this framework.
 *   [Integrating systems in the age of Quarkus and Camel](https://www.youtube.com/watch?v=b7FxG2mKop8) 45 min webinar from May 2021 by Claus Ibsen, with quick overview of Camel 3 projects and then focus on Camel Quarkus, Camel K and Kamelets.
 Mix of slides and live demos (yes with a demo not working perfect)
 *   [OCB: Integration in OpenShift](https://www.youtube.com/watch?v=5dDsVmS9HKk) 1 hour introductory presentation from May 2021 by Zineb Bendhiba, Rachel Jordan-McGeever, and María Arias de Reyna about Camel, Camel Quarkus, Camel K and Kamelets.